|Oracle® TimesTen Application-Tier Database Cache Introduction

 ttOptSetFlag built-in procedure to manage row-level locking.

-For more information about locks and transaction isolation, see "Transaction Management and Recovery" in Oracle TimesTen In-Memory Database Operations Guide.
+For more information about locks and transaction isolation, see "Transaction Management" in Oracle TimesTen In-Memory Database Operations Guide.